But, let’s start with a word about the museum and then about its permanent collection.

 SERBIAN 19th CENTURY RELIGIOUS PAINTING

 Although no longer dominant, religious painting is still present in the 19th century.
-To a certain extent, it maintains the Baroque model, but it’s more and more determined by idealistic and symbolic content that the painter learnt during the time spent at the Academies and by getting in contact with western European art.
+To a certain extent, it maintains the Baroque model, but it’s more and more determined by idealistic and symbolic content that the painter learnt during the time spent at the Academies and by getting in contact with the western European art.

 Still, there are much more icon painters who learn in the workshops of domestic masters or are self-taught.